pb319/Segment-Stream/README.md

 <br>

-> **Note**: All recommendations are grounded in the observed statistical and correlation-based cluster insights.
+> **Note**: All recommendations are grounded in the observed descriptive statistical and correlation-based cluster insights.
+As far as Hypothesis Testing is Concerned, except Cluster-4, no other data found to be statitically significant.